 At Lokad, we certainly don’t want to antagonize key supply chain decision makers, they are our prospects and our clients.
 Yet, at the same time, we feel it is our duty to refuse to close a deal when the solution is guaranteed to fail by design.
 Frequently, the issue boils down to how the initiative itself is managed.
 That being said, we acknowledge that the supply chain management is hardly the only culprit.
 Certain vendors sometimes promote all the wrong messages to their clients and are unabashedly getting away with it.
 Legacy practices and internal politics may also poison the daily life of supply chain management, who might also be used as a scapegoat when things don’t work out as intended.
 In this section, we list common pitfalls that could be addressed through a revised supply chain leadership.

 The RFQ from Hell

-There might many areas where RFQs (requests for quotation) make sense.
+There might be many areas where RFQs (requests for quotation) make sense.
 Unfortunately, software is not one of them.
-Writing the specification of a piece of software is vastly more difficult than writing the piece of software itself.
+Writing a piece of software’s specification is vastly more difficult than writing the piece of software itself.
 The task is daunting.
-Once an RFQ process is engaged, companies manage to make the situation worse by introducing consultants to further complicate what is already an over-complicated specification.
-RFQ stifles most problem-solving thinking because the RFQ process assumes that the client already knows the fine-print of the desired solution; while the “problem” is, by definition, largely unsolved at the time when the RFQ is written.
-Moreover, in practice, RFQs promote an adversarial vendor selection process: the good vendors walk away while the bad ones remain.
+Once an RFQ process is engaged, companies manage to make the situation worse by introducing consultants, to further complicate what is already an over-complicated specification .
+RFQ stifles most problem-solving thinking, because the RFQ process assumes that the client already knows the fine-print of the desired solution, while the “problem” is, by definition, largely unsolved at the time when the RFQ is written.
+Moreover, in practice, RFQs promote an adversarial vendor selection process : the good vendors walk away while the bad ones remain.
 Finally, software is a fast-paced industry, and by the time your company is done with its RFQ process, your competitor will have already rolled out their solution.